palantir/atlasdb/docs/source/miscellaneous/doc/adr/0016-use-tickets-encoding-for-transactions.md

 just one requestor thread.
 CellLoader 2 is able to divide this into approximately 40 parallel RPCs, and performs best overall.

-We also ran the benchmarks with 10 concurrent readers on the same workflows:
+We also ran the benchmarks with 10 concurrent readers on the same workflows.
+Times are reported in milliseconds.

 | Rows |     Columns | Metric | CellLoader 1 | Full Batching  | CellLoader 2 |
 |-----:|------------:|-------:|-------------:|---------------:|-------------:|